martuj/gitlab1/README.md

 ### Steps

-#### Step 1 : Generate the Service Account Credentials
+#### Step 1: Generate the Service Account Credentials
 We need to configure a Service Account with Editor Permission that will be used by the pipelines to deploy the resources.
-1. Go to the IAM in the your project, and create a Service Account.
+1. Go to the IAM in your project, and create a Service Account.
 2. Choose a name.
-3. Give Editor Permission and create
+3. Give the Editor Permission and create
 4. Now, let’s create a key for the Service Account.
 Please select the service account, go to the Key section, and add a key in JSON format.
 Save it for we use in Gitlab CI.
 5. Go to the GitLab project you created for this project
-6. Click to ‘Settings’ the last option in the sidebar of the project
+6. Click on ‘Settings’ the last option in the sidebar of the project
 7. Click on ‘CI/CD’, then expand the variables section of the page
 8. Click ‘Add Variable’, and add the variable for CREDENTIAL.
 The CREDENTIAL variable must be of type File

-#### Step 2 : Create a personal access token in GitLab
+#### Step 2: Create a personal access token in GitLab
+We will generate the Personal Access Token
 1. On the left sidebar, select your avatar
 2. Select Edit profile
 3. On the left sidebar, select Access tokens